chenchaoyi/saucebreak/README.md

-# Sauce Labs manual testing tool for Mobile Application
+# Tool for manual controlling Mobile Application on Sauce Labs

 Do you know Sauce Labs has a **hidden** feature that allows you to have full control over simulator/emulator and do